Supermagnum/morserino32-trainer/readme.md

 * Post user progress and statistics to https://lcwo.net/ if possible.
 * Show what characters the user is struggling with, these can be selected for practice.
 * Enable the qso trainer when all characters have been learned.
-* Modify the qso trainer to use the users callsign,home location and maidenhead.
+* Modify the qso trainer to use the users callsign,home location and maidenhead as "home".
 * The possibility to connect the application to Discord,Mumble or other low latency voice chat programs.
 This looks like a good alternative: https://sites.google.com/site/icwoip